GAM-team/GAM/wiki/Users-Calendars-Events.md

 * `formatjson` - Display the fields in JSON format.

 By default, Gam displays event details, use `countsonly` to display only the number of events. `formatjson` does not apply in this case.

+When `countsonly` is specified, the `eventrowfilter` option causes GAM to apply `config csv_output_row_filter` to the event details rather than the event counts.
+This will be useful when `<EventSelectProperty>` and `<EventMatchProperty>` do not have the capabilty to select the events of interest; e.g., you want to filter based on the event `created` property.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain the quote character itself, the column delimiter (comma by default) and new-line characters.
 Any quote characters within the column are doubled.